orsonteodoro/gcf2/profiles/gaming/README.md

  competitive A grade consistency is B grade performance.
 The safe zone for casual B grade consistency is grade C grade performance.
 The safe zone allows for resilient results for the player to bounce back from B grade back to A grade performance.
-If the casual performance were downgraded to D performance, the corresponding safe zone would be F.  In both instances D and F performance, it is not a passing grade for casual gameplay performance.
-To increase the safety buffer, one may also consider using the vanilla USE flag in the gcc ebuild for use in the gaming partition, but it comes with the trade-off of double build time and lowered security.
+If the casual performance baseline were downgraded to D performance, the corresponding safe zone would be F.  In both instances D and F performance, it is not a passing grade for casual gameplay performance.
+To increase the safety buffer, one may also consider enabling the vanilla USE flag in the gcc ebuild for use in the gaming partition, but it comes with the trade-off of double build time and lowered security.

 ## FPS tolerance for competitive play